yuppity/unifi-video-api/README.md

 Python2 or python3 (tested with 2.7, 3.7).
 No third-party dependencies.

 # Warning
-This software has been tested against Unifi NVR v3.9.12 and a single UVC G3 camera.
+This software has been tested against UniFi Video v3.9.12 and a single UVC G3 camera.
 While unlikely, should any of the POST payloads result in software or hardware failure, the maintainer of this package is not liable.